 Because apprenticeship combines on-the job training and related classroom instruction with a steady paycheck, it offers an ideal solution for the 68 percent of Americans with disabilities who are job seeking and are engaged in employment-related activities.
 These activities may include preparing for work and the job search, actively searching for jobs, currently participating in employment, or seeking to improve their employment situation.

-Apprenticeship has the potential to solve a modern paradox, which has some job seekers sidelined even when demand for talent is high.
+Apprenticeship has the potential to solve a modern challenge which has some job seekers sidelined even when demand for talent is high.
 Driven by the 2017 Executive Order on Expanding Apprenticeships in America, the U.S. Department of Labor (DOL) is committed to increasing opportunities for talent development in the workplace.

-The project will yield key insights for employers and other organizations about how to implement and scale up inclusive apprenticeship as a model for supporting efforts to recruit, hire, and retain people with disabilities.
-AIM will also contribute insights, actionable practices, and models for inclusive apprenticeship to the on-going and robust national conversation on apprenticeship.
+The project will yield key insights for employers and other organizations about how to implement and scale up inclusive apprenticeship as a model for supporting efforts to recruit, hire, retain, and advance people with disabilities.
+AIM will also contribute insights, actionable practices, and models for inclusive apprenticeship to the ongoing and robust national dialogue on apprenticeship.

 To Participate and Learn More

 We encourage interested parties and organizations to join our Community of Practice by filling out this form.